WHEN THE WINE STOPPED WORKING

 A Year In Ink, Volume 18

-Annual literary anthology published by San Diego Writers, Ink, 2025
+I was thrilled to have my essay selected for this annual literary anthology published by San Diego Writers, Ink, 2025

 ROCK BOTTOM WAS CALLING MY NAME